SwarmUS/ArgOS-Buzz-Boilerplate/README.md

 make
 ```

-This generates two files for each buzz script : a `.bo` file and a `bdb` file.
+This generates two files for each buzz script : a `.bo` file and a `.bdb` file.
 Both these files should be referenced in your `.argos` experiment file, upon declaring your robot controllers.
 You must specify the files in the `<params>` tag.

 For example, in the `hello_buzz.argos` experiment file, the files are specified at the line